 I currently serve as the Graduate Director of the Department of Computer Science; please contact me for any graduate school related inquires about our MS program in Scientific Computing or the MBS program in Applied Computing.
 I am also affiliated with the Center for Computational and Integrative Biology (CCIB).

 My research interests are primarily in algorithms – theory, analysis and design.
 I have worked on a variety of algorithmic problems involving coordination among mobile agents and resource optimization in ad-hoc and wireless networks.
 I am also interested in algorithmic game theory, natural language processing, parallel and distributed computing, data compression and applications of big-data techniques in computational science.
 Please navigate to the Publications tab above for a list of my journal, conference and arXiv papers.

-If you are a student at Camden (undergraduate or Masters) who is interested in working on research problems in one of my areas of interest, please contact me by email and I will be happy to talk to you about research possibilities.
+If you are a student at Camden (undergraduate or Masters) who is interested in working on research problems with me, please contact me to discuss possible projects.

-During the Spring 2018 semester, I am teaching:
+During the Spring 2019 semester, I am teaching two courses:

-In past years, I have taught a wide variety of courses at Rutgers-Camden: please navigate to the Courses tab above for more information about these courses, including syllabi from recent offerings.
+In past years, I have taught a wide variety of courses at Rutgers-Camden: for more information about these courses, including syllabi from recent offerings, please navigate to the Courses tab above.